SchapiroLabor/spCellEval/README.md

-# Benchmarking Cell Phenotyping Methods in Spatial Porteomics.(spCell-Eval)
+# Benchmarking Cell Phenotyping Methods in Spatial Proteomics.(spCell-Eval)

 We present, "spCellEval Benchmark", a quantitative comparison of automated/semi-automated cell phenotyping methods for Spatial Proteomics datasets on a diverse set of 9 curated public datasets.
 The methods are compared with a list of label transfer metrics divided into 4 categories; classification performance, distribution recovery, stability and scalability.
 We hope this benchmark acts as a foundation to evaluate and improve automated cell phenotyping.